Dewyer/kado/admin/statements/king-pinned.md

     ]
 }
 ```
+There is only one sample available and its this one.

 The output should be a simple JSON array of coordinate pairs (column index and row index, the room is indexed from the top left corner and indexing starts with 0):
 ```json